 Different Roles Call for Different Skills

-After you’ve gained your teacher’s aide certificate online, the next step you have to take is to decide which of the various fields you’d like to work in.
+After you’ve completed your teacher’s aide course online, the next step you have to take is to decide which of the various fields you’d like to work in.
 An excellent way to narrow things down is to think about what each role requires from you personally.